Gandzak, Armenia

 Gandzak (Գանձակ) is a village in the Gavar Municipality of the Gegharkunik Province of Armenia.
 The village is located on the eastern side of the Gavar river, 3 km southwest from the regional center Gavar, at an average height of 1,980 meters above sea level.

 Etymology

-The village was previously known as Batikian and Batikyan, in honor of Batik Batikian (1892–1920), a Communist activist.
+The village was previously known as Kyosamamed and later as Batikian and Batikyan, in honor of Batik Batikian (1892–1920), a Communist activist.

 History

 The village contains the 4th- or 5th-century half-ruined basilica of St. Astvatsatsin, and the domed 9th- or 10th-century St. Gevorg Church, in ancient times it had a domed hall.
 In the 19th century, Armenian migrants from Western Armenia covered the destroyed roofs with the logs.